Lombiq/Orchard-UIKit/Readme.md

 ## Lombiq UI Kit - Widgets

-[Lombiq UI kit widgets](Lombiq.UIKit.Widgets/) is a feature that provides widgets based on the Lombiq UI Kit reusable shapes.
+[Lombiq UI Kit - Widgets](Lombiq.UIKit.Widgets/) is a module that provides widgets based on the Lombiq UI Kit reusable shapes.

 ## Contributing and support